 2. animating earthly realities with the Spirit of Christ.

 2492.
 What is the task of the state in the economic life?
-(CCC 2431) The task of the state in the economic life is:
+(CCC 2431)

 1. to guarantee security in the fields of freedom, property, currency, public services